mcjojos/shortest-path/README.md

-Shortest path service
-A program that can calculate the minimum cost between nodes.
+The shortest path service is a program that can calculate the minimum cost between nodes.

 ## Synopsis
 This program is calculating the minimum path between nodes.
 The nodes are connected with vertexes of different weight.